vladen/aeroflow/specifications/readme.md

 });
 ```

-When flow is not empty, emits single "next" with number of values emitted by flow, then single greedy "done".
+When flow is not empty, emits single "next" with count of values, then single greedy "done".

 ```js
 return execute(function (context) {